High Energy giving Foods

 • Green foods: Foods like spinach, kale, and broccoli are loaded with iron, magnesium, and B vitamins – all crucial for energy metabolism.

-• Blue and purple foods: Blueberries, blackberries, and eggplants among others contain anthocyanins; these are powerful antioxidants that help reduce inflammation and improve overall health.
+• Blue and purple foods: Blueberries, blackberries, and eggplants contain anthocyanins; these are powerful antioxidants that help reduce inflammation and improve overall health.

 • White foods: Garlic, onions, and mushrooms are rich in sulfur-containing compounds that stimulate detoxification and energy production processes.